jessemyers/postgres-json/new_field/README.md

      buzz
     (1 row)

-It's hard to compete with **zero work**, but since having no schema comes with some other costs (e.g. code complexity, lack of explicitness), it's worth quantifying how much work it takes to add a new field.
+It's hard to compete with **zero work**, but since having going schema-less comes with other kinds of costs (e.g. code complexity, lack of explicitness), it's worth quantifying how much work it takes to add a new field.

 My assumption here is that we're using an ORM of some sort and have something like the following